kole-swapnil/openzepkole/README.md

 # openzepkole
-__created by Swapnil Kole - Blockchain Team Lead at Superworld__
+__created by Swapnil Kole

 **A library for secure smart contract development.** Build on a solid foundation of community-vetted code.

-A fork from the openzeppelin library made in collaboration with superworld.
+A fork from the openzeppelin library.

 #### Install process